 In cases where the court determines that an individual is more than 50% responsible for an accident, and therefore their injuries, they cannot recover compensation on a personal injury claim.
 If you are found to be less than 50% at fault for an accident, the amount of your compensation awarded will be decreased according to their percentage of fault.
 For example, if you were found to be 40% at fault and your claim was awarded $100,000, then you would only receive $60,000 since the amount is reduced by 40%.
 Our attorneys are fully committed to building the strongest case possible for you.
 This will help to ensure that more fault is not assigned to you by the court than what you deserve.
 In the event your case goes to trial, we understand how to counter arguments that the defense will bring up to claim you are the one to blame for what occurred.

 Your attorney will provide you with expert guidance and assist you with preserving critical evidence associated with your case, track down all of the expenses you have incurred for the injuries you have suffered, and document the severity of all of the injuries you have sustained.
 Your Hamilton personal injury lawyer will also be thoroughly familiar with the process that tends to be followed in these types of cases, and how to file and complete all of the necessary documents.
 Having an attorney working on your behalf can help you avoid missing obtaining a settle due to common errors made in the legal process.

-Indiana, like all other states, has a deadline for when personal injury claims must be filed.
+Ohio, like all other states, has a deadline for when personal injury claims must be filed.
 The deadline is called the statute of limitations.
 You will be prohibited from filing your claim after the statute of limitations has expired.
-The deadline for filing a personal injury claim in Indiana is two years from the date that your accident occurred (or the cause of the action).
+The deadline for filing a personal injury claim in Ohio is two years from the date that your accident occurred (or the cause of the action).
 In some specific circumstances, the law does provide additional time.
 For example: